LiamSkirrow/verilogtree/README.md

 # verilogtree

 Print out the hierarchy of your Verilog source files in an easy to read, visual format.
-Like the Unix utility 'tree' but for Verilog!
+Like the Unix utility 'tree' but for Verilog.

 For example, running the following command:
 ```verilogtree -f ./rtl/*.v --no-inst-name```